Rape culture is real.

 In the fall of 2017, millions of women and plenty of men shared their experiences of sexual harassment and assault under the hashtag #MeToo.
 The movement went global.
 Actors, politicians, journalists, radio personalities, celebrity chefs and other prominent men were forced to step down from their jobs, and in some cases, faced criminal charges.
 The avalanche of stories shared under #MeToo shocked the world.
 How could these abuses of power be so widespread?

-The answer lies in rape culture—the beliefs, ideas, and actions that make excuses for male sexual aggression and violence and perpetuate the lie that these behaviors are normal and inevitable.
+The answer lies in rape culture-the beliefs, ideas, and actions that make excuses for male sexual aggression and violence and perpetuate the lie that these behaviors are normal and inevitable.
 Boys will be boys.
 If he teases you, it means he likes you.
 Don’t take no for an answer.
 From the playground to the boardroom, girls and women are valued for quiet compliance and sex appeal while men and boys are urged to take whatever they want, whenever they want it.
-Victims get blamed, and perpetrators are let off the hook.

 #MeToo sounded the alarm about the damaging legacy of rape culture.
 People everywhere are standing up and speaking out.
 Teens are protesting sexist dress codes in their schools and challenging online bullying and slut shaming.
 They are rejecting toxic stereotypes about masculinity and advocating for enthusiastic consent in intimate relationships.
 The time to dismantle rape culture is now.
 In the words of actor Janelle Monae, “We come in peace, but we mean business.”